 Badlands, big skies and a surprising spread of pine forests draw visitors through the Sandhills to the Panhandle in northwestern Nebraska.

 Turn north off Interstate-80 at Grand Island to begin what is an antidote to the interstate treadmill.
 Follow the Sandhills Journey Scenic Byway for 272 miles past the grass-covered dunes rolling through central Nebraska.
-At the endpoint in Alliance, head north on the Gold Rush Byway toward Chadron (a college town of 5,800).
+At the endpoint in Alliance, head north on the Gold Rush Byway toward the college town of Chadron.

-Carhenge A ghostly assemblage of gray metal—39 automobiles mimicking the rocks of Stonehenge—rises in Alliance, 57 miles northeast of Scottsbluff. carhenge.com
+A formation of gray metal—39 vintage automobiles mimicking the rocks of Stonehenge—rises from the Sandhills in Alliance, 54 miles northeast of Scottsbluff.

-Chadron State Park Climb into the pine forests of northwest Nebraska on foot, horseback or mountain bike for sweeping views.
-The park's many amenities include tennis and sand volleyball courts, historical programs, a pool, 22 cabins and a campground. outdoornebraska.gov
+Climb into the pine forests of northwest Nebraska on foot, horseback or mountain bike for sweeping views.
+The park's many amenities include tennis and sand volleyball courts, historical programs, a pool, 22 cabins, and a campground.

 Fort Robinson State Park

 Pine-topped bluffs frame the site where the Indian Wars were fought, Crazy Horse died and soldiers trained for World War I. Explore the 22,000-acre park (3 miles west of Crawford) by Jeep, stagecoach ride or horseback; other activities include musicals, rodeos, kayak rides, swimming and steak cookouts.

 An interpretive trail encourages visitors to ponder what researchers are still trying to understand: Why did hundreds of bison die at this northwest Nebraska site about 10,000 years ago?
 Outdoor areas are open; check website for updates on education center and indoor exhibits.

 Play a scenic nine holes at the base of the bluffs west of Crawford.